Young, who holds MLB-record skid, dies at 51

 Former major leaguer Lenny Harris tweeted earlier Tuesday that his friend Young had fallen into a coma.

-The Mets said in the statement that Young "never let his losing records with the Mets rob him of his sense of humor or his grace."
+The team said in the statement that Young "never let his losing records with the Mets rob him of his sense of humor or his grace."

 "A.Y. took a lot of kidding about his losing records," Doug Flynn, a former Mets infielder who participated in the fantasy camps with Young, said in the statement.
 "But he was the victim of some bad luck during the streak.
 He knew inside that he was a better pitcher than his numbers."